You’ve viewed 12 of 19 products

 Aiming for 1.6g – 2.2g of protein per kg of bodyweight will help with building lean muscle.
 Read more about what are the best supplements for building muscle.

 What are the different types of Whey Protein?

 Although you’ll often see the term whey protein used in the generic sense, there are in fact a number of different types of whey protein.
 These are:

 Each of these types of protein is obtained in a slightly different way.
 Each type also has slightly different properties.

 For example, whey concentrate is considered to be the ‘least processed’ type of whey protein, and contains plenty of nutrients.
 Whey protein isolate is a more refined type of whey protein and as a result, contains lower levels of lactose.
 Finally, whey protein hydrolysate is a type of ‘predigested’ form of whey protein, which means it is digested very quickly by your body.

 Here at Kinetica Sports, we ensure that our whey protein powders include a blend of all three types of whey protein.
 This ensures that our protein powders contain the best characteristics of each whey protein type.

 Why Use Kinetica Whey?

-Product quality and safety is very important to us at Kinetica.
-That is why we batch test our whey protein, and other products within our range independently via Informed Sport.
+Product quality and safety is very important to us at Kinetica Sports.
+That’s why we batch test our whey protein, and other products within our range independently via Informed Sport.
 This means that there are no banned substances contained in our products.

-To add further peace of mind, we are also members of ESSNA (the European Specialist Sports Nutrition Alliance) to ensure our products comply with best practice.
-In fact, Kinetica Whey Protein was shortlisted as one of the best post-workout products at the ESSNA 2020 Awards.
+To add further peace of mind, we are also members of ESSNA (European Specialist Sports Nutrition Alliance) to ensure our products comply with best practices.
+In fact, Kinetica Sports was shortlisted as one of the best post-workout products at the ESSNA 2020 Awards.